Wednesday, May 29, 2019

 real analysis - A nice Combinatorial Identity

-I am trying to show that $\forall N\in\mathbb{N}$,
+I am trying to show that NN,

-$$\sum\limits_{n=0}^{N}\sum\limits_{k=0}^{N}\frac{\left(-1\right)^{n+k}}{n+k+1}{N\choose n}{N\choose k}{N+n\choose n}{N+k\choose k}=\frac{1}{2N+1}$$
+\sum\limits_{n=0}^{N}\sum\limits_{k=0}^{N}\frac{\left(-1\right)^{n+k}}{n+k+1}{N\choose n}{N\choose k}{N+n\choose n}{N+k\choose k}=\frac{1}{2N+1}

 It's backed by numerical verifications, but I can't come up with a proof.

-So far, I tried using the generating function of $\left(\frac{1}{2N+1}\right)_{N\in\mathbb{N}}$, which is $\frac{\arctan\left(\sqrt{x}\right)}{\sqrt{x}}$, by showing that the LHS has the same generating function, but this calculation doesn't seem to lead me anywhere...
+So far, I tried using the generating function of \left(\frac{1}{2N+1}\right)_{N\in\mathbb{N}}, which is \frac{\arctan\left(\sqrt{x}\right)}{\sqrt{x}}, by showing that the LHS has the same generating function, but this calculation doesn't seem to lead me anywhere...

 Any suggestion ?